nautobot/nautobot-app-ssot/README.md

 ## Try it out!

-This App is installed in the Nautobot Community Sandbox found over at [demo.nautobot.com](https://demo.nautobot.com/)!
+This Nautobot app is installed in the Nautobot Community Sandbox found over at [demo.nautobot.com](https://demo.nautobot.com/)!

 > For a full list of all the available always-on sandbox environments, head over to the main page on [networktocode.com](https://www.networktocode.com/nautobot/sandbox-environments/).

 ## Documentation

-Full documentation for this App can be found over on the [Nautobot Docs](https://docs.nautobot.com) website:
+Full documentation for this app can be found over on the [Nautobot Docs](https://docs.nautobot.com) website:

-- [User Guide](https://docs.nautobot.com/projects/ssot/en/latest/user/app_overview/) - Overview, Using the App, Getting Started, Developing Jobs.
+- [User Guide](https://docs.nautobot.com/projects/ssot/en/latest/user/app_overview/) - Overview, Using the app, Getting Started.
-- [Administrator Guide](https://docs.nautobot.com/projects/ssot/en/latest/admin/install/) - How to Install, Configure, Upgrade, or Uninstall the App.
+- [Administrator Guide](https://docs.nautobot.com/projects/ssot/en/latest/admin/install/) - How to Install, Configure, Upgrade, or Uninstall the app.
-- [Developer Guide](https://docs.nautobot.com/projects/ssot/en/latest/dev/contributing/) - Extending the App, Code Reference, Contribution Guide.
+- [Developer Guide](https://docs.nautobot.com/projects/ssot/en/latest/dev/contributing/) - Extending the app, Developing Jobs, Code Reference, Contribution Guide.
 - [Release Notes / Changelog](https://docs.nautobot.com/projects/ssot/en/latest/admin/release_notes/).

 ### Contributing to the Documentation

-You can find all the Markdown source for the App documentation under the [`docs`](https://github.com/nautobot/nautobot-plugin-ssot//tree/develop/docs) folder in this repository.
+You can find all the Markdown source for the app documentation under the [`docs`](https://github.com/nautobot/nautobot-plugin-ssot//tree/develop/docs) folder in this repository.
 For simple edits, a Markdown capable editor is sufficient: clone the repository and edit away.

 If you need to view the fully-generated documentation site, you can build it with [MkDocs](https://www.mkdocs.org/).
 A container hosting the documentation can be started using the `invoke` commands (details in the [Development Environment Guide](https://docs.nautobot.com/projects/ssot/en/latest/dev/dev_environment/#docker-development-environment)) on [http://localhost:8001](http://localhost:8001).
 Using this container, as your changes to the documentation are saved, they will be automatically rebuilt and any pages currently being viewed will be reloaded in your browser.